Drag to Select

 }}

-This tells the browser: "Until this pointer cycle is complete only trigger pointer events on this element directly.
+This tells the browser: "Until this pointer cycle is complete only trigger pointer events from this element."

 class DOMVector {